 Share-Based Compensation Expense.
 Share-based compensation cost is estimated at the grant date based on the fair value of the award and is recognized as expense over the requisite service period of the award.
-We recognize share-based compensation expense using the straight-line attribution method.
 We use the Black-Scholes option-pricing model to estimate the fair value of share-based awards.
-Option valuation models require the input of assumptions, including the expected life of the sharebased awards, the expected stock price volatility, the risk-free interest rate, and the expected dividend yield.
+Option valuation models require the input of assumptions, including the expected life of the share-based awards, the expected stock price volatility, the risk-free interest rate, and the expected dividend yield.
 The expected volatility and expected life are based on our historical experience.
 The risk-free interest rate is based on U.S. Treasury interest rates whose term is consistent with the expected life of the share-based award.
 Expected dividend yield was not considered in the option pricing formula since we do not pay dividends and have no current plans to do so in the future.
 We will update these assumptions if changes are warranted.
 The forfeiture rate is based upon historical experience.
 We adjust the estimated forfeiture rate based upon our actual experience.
 In addition, we have performance based awards that are valued at the fair value of shares as of the grant date and expense is recognized based on the number of shares expected to vest under the terms of the award under which they are granted.
 The fair value determination requires significant assumptions, including estimating future revenues and profits.